-The USC Payroll Department requires all Federal Work-Study students working on campus to submit online time cards.
+The University of South Carolina Payroll Department requires all Federal Work-Study students working on campus to submit online time cards.
 Paper time cards are no longer accepted by payroll.
 Students can access their time card form on iTAMS.

 Time cards for students working on campus must be approved by the student's supervisor, who in turn forwards the time card electronically to payroll.
 Time cards are due to payroll each Monday morning for hours worked the preceding week.